when-of-python/catalogue/blog/content/restrict_struct.md

 Tags: python, struct, dataclasses, namedtuple
 Slug: restrict-struct
 Authors: Grant Paton-Simpson
 Summary: Adding `struct` to Python is tempting because `struct`s would be better than dataclasses in particular ways.
-But they would be Yet Another Thing To Learn / Teach.
+But they would be Yet Another Thing To Learn and Teach.
 And they aren't worth it in the core language.
 It is like cluttering up your kitchen with unitasker gadgets like meat claws and egg cubers.

 What has your experience of structs in other languages been?
 Do you agree with this post?
 Do you disagree?
 Please comment below.